redstone-finance/zkSync-tutorial-stable-price-marketplace/README.md

 You need to apply a minimum change to the source code to enable smart contract to access data.
 Your contract needs to extend one of our custom base contracts, which can be found [here.](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector/contracts/data-services)

-We strongly recommend having some upgradability mechanism for your contracts (it can be based on multisig, DAO, or anything else).
+We strongly recommend having some upgradeability mechanism for your contracts (it can be based on multisig, DAO, or anything else).
 This way, you can quickly switch to the latest trusted data providers in case of changes or problems with the current providers.

 ```js
 import "@redstone-finance/evm-connector/contracts/data-services/MainDemoConsumerBase.sol";